 The arbuscular mycorrhizal (AM) symbiosis.
 Most plants including cereals form an endosymbiosis with AM fungi belonging to the group of Glomeromycota.
 AM fungi are beneficial for plants because of their ability to colonize both soil and roots and collect nutrients from a much higher soil volume than plant roots.
 AM fungi penetrate root cortical cells and exchange nutrients through structures called arbuscules.
-AM fungi provide soil nutrients (phosphorus, nitrogen and other nutrients) to plants, and benefit from fixed carbon (photosynthates) from the plants.
-AM fungi also protect plants from biotic and abiotic stress.
+AM fungi provide soil nutrients (phosphorus, nitrogen and other nutrients) to plants and benefit from fixed carbon (photosynthates) from the plants through carbohydrate and lipid tranfers.
+AM fungi can also protect plants from biotic and abiotic stress.
 This interaction is described as a mutualistic symbiosis, however antagonistic effects on plant host growth can sometimes be observed.

 A tomato root colonized by a strain of the AM fungus Rhizophagus irregularis.
 The fungus is stained by ink (blue).
 Arrows show arbuscules.
 Arrowheads show extraradical hyphae.

 Our research: We are interested in understanding plant molecular mechanisms which influence 1/ host colonization by AM fungi and 2/ mycorrhizal growth response (which can positive or negative).